emilyboda/ePaper-Parking-Display/README.md

 ## Documentation about the code
 ### Documentation about zoom:
-[This page from OpenStreetMaps](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames#Resolution_and_Scale) teaches you the formula to use to convert from the latitude and zoom leve to the resolution (meters/pixel).
+[This page from OpenStreetMaps](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames#Resolution_and_Scale) teaches you the formula to use to convert from the latitude and zoom level to the resolution (meters/pixel).
 The formula is:

 `resolution = [zoom level @ zero (meters/pixel)] * cos(latitude) / (2 ^ zoom level)`.